waynodiablo/Oystercard/student_directory.md

 		end
 ````

-We'll discuss exactly how this works in Ruby 3, as promised, but for now just understand what it does.
+We'll discuss exactly how this works later, but for now just understand what it does.
 This code takes every name from the array `students` and for each name it executes the block of code between `do` and `end`.
 Every execution of this block of code is called an iteration.
 On every iteration, the current name will be assigned to the value `student` that we specified between two vertical bars.

 So, on the very first iteration, it will take the first value from the array ("Dr. Hannibal Lecter") and assign it to the variable `student`.
 Then, it will execute the block of code (`puts student`) that will print it to the screen.
 Since "Dr. Hannibal Lecter" is not the last person in our array of charming students, Ruby will perform the second iteration, assigning the value of "Darth Vader" to the variable `student` and printing it again.